 Explore the activities in more detail.

 Swakopmund Luxury Suites

 Leaving the cool weather of the coast, today you head to Damaraland.
 The drive to get there is part of the activity for today.
 A scenic drive whichever route you take.
 Discover more of Namibia's untouched beauty.
 A longer day on the road, the drive will take roughly six hours, possibly longer if you wish to stop often on the way.

 On the way: Head north to Henties Bay.
 Look out for the small settlement of Wlotskasbaken.
 Go see the Cape fur seal colony at Cape Cross.
 Then backtrack to Henties again and head inland via Uis, an old mining town.
 In the distance, the gigantic Brandberg Mountain.
-Even from afar it's sheer size is impressive.
+Even from afar it's size is impressive.
 If you want to go see it up close, you'll need to leave very early and possibly skip the seals.
 Continue on to your lodge in the Twyfelfontein area.
 Explore the highlights in the afternoon on arrival if time allows or if you arrive early enough let your guide take you on a drive in the river and look out for the desert-adapted elephants.
 Your other route option is to head further north from Cape Cross and meander along the coast all the way up to Torra Bay before heading inland.
-This will require an early start.
+This will require an extra early start.
 A chance to spot some shipwrecks and grasp the magnitude of the desolate coast which goes on for miles.

 When you're there: With only one night here, you should try taking in the highlights of the Twyfelfontein area, the rock engravings, Burnt Mountain and Organ Pipes on arrival.
-Enjoy the sundowner and dinner under Namibia's impressive sky.
+Enjoy your sundowner and dinner under Namibia's impressive sky.